NASPA Supporting, Expanding, and Recruiting Volunteer Excellence (SERVE) Academy

 Questions If you have any questions, comments, or concerns regarding the program, contact Monica Nixon, vice president for justice, equity, diversity, and inclusion.

-Dean of Students University of Wisconsin-Milwaukee -- NASPA Region IV-E
+Associate Vice President for Student Life and Dean of Students Kent State University -- NASPA Region IV-E

-Orientation Coordinator Central Washington University -- NASPA Region V
+Associate Director Washington State University -- NASPA Region V